leopoldsga/Python3/Python-SSH.md

 channel.invoke_shell()

 while True:
-	#Put stdin and channel into readlist
+	#Put stdin and channel into readlist.
-	#select is aware
+	#select is aware of whether the status of stdin or channel is changed.
     readlist, writelist, errlist = select.select([channel, sys.stdin,], [], [])
     if sys.stdin in readlist:
         input_cmd = sys.stdin.readline()